South City Line: Third Main Line

 Construction for the third main line, as part of the Wiri to Quay Park began in 2020 and was completed by 2025.
 It is expected to ease congestion on Auckland rail lines by allowing "through" trains to pass stationary trains at stations, improve rail freight access from the Port of Auckland to the Westfield yards and allow more frequent passenger and freight services.
 The new line runs between Westfield Junction and just south of Wiri Depot.

-These improvements will avoid an estimated 175,000 annual freight movements on the state highway network.
-Work began at the end of 2020.
 The $315 million funding package for these works was announced as part of the Government's New Zealand Upgrade Programme.

 Electrification

 Along with the rest of Auckland's suburban railway network, the Southern Line was electrified from Waitematā to Papakura, with electric services beginning in 2014.
 Services between Pukekohe and Papakura were initially provided by diesel multiple units (DMUs).
 In 2020, as part of the New Zealand Upgrade Programme, the government announced $371 million in funding to extend electrification from Papakura to Pukekohe.
 The project was completed in early 2025, and electric train services from Pukekohe commenced on 3 February 2025.